iamazhar/ReposCheck/README.md

 # Installation
 ## Download and install script and app
 1. Download and add the `repos-status.sh` script file to your repos directory.
-2. Run command `chmod 777 git-status` in the directory to make this file executable.
+2. Run command `chmod 777 repos-status` in the directory to make this file executable.
 3. Download the archive for the latest release tag.
 4. Launch the app.
 5. If you get an error alert go to `System Preferences` -> `Security & Privacy` -> `General` and click `Open Anyway`